 Re-refining UMO transforms it back into high quality base lubricating oil.
 For every barrel of crude oil that is refined, under 1.9 liters (½ gallon) of lubricant is produced contributing to a total 3:2:1 crack spread (approximate gross profit margin) of only CDN $22.64/barrel, according to the Energy Stock Channel (using a US/CDN FX rate of 1.35x).
 The ReGen™ process produces 119 liters (31.5 gallons) of lubricant per barrel of UMO with a corresponding net income to Gen III of $86/barrel.
 The difference in re-refining versus refining economics is profound.

 Not only is re-refining the highest value use for UMO, but it is also the most environmentally responsible because it prevents UMO’s from being disposed of improperly, or burned as a fuel.
-Our environmental advisors calculate that the Bowden facility’s ReGen™ process will reduce CO2e emissions by 360,000 tonnes per annum, which is equivalent to taking 76,000 cars off the road each year, when compared to the production of base oils from virgin crude.
+Our environmental advisors calculate that the Alberta facility’s ReGen™ process will reduce CO2e emissions by up to 360,000 tonnes per annum versus burning or the current disposal methods for UMO, which according to the EPA is equivalent to taking 76,000 cars off the road each year.